triopsi/th-faq/README.md

 ## Description

 The "TH FAQ" plugin is a very simple way, to show requently asked questions on a site or in a site.
-It's have a responsive design and is very easys to use it.
+It's have a responsive designs and is very easys to use it.
+Copy-paste the shortcode [thfaq] anywhere in your post or site for show a accordion.

 ## Create features